 Psoriatic arthritis is a long-term condition that causes pain and swelling in the joints.
-Overtime it can cause be damaging to the joints and cause disability.
-It is associated with a skin condition called psoriasis, but not everyone that has psoriasis will develop psoriatic arthritis.
+Over time, it can damage joints and cause disability.
+While associated with a skin condition called psoriasis, not everyone that has psoriasis will develop psoriatic arthritis.

 Factors that increase your chance of psoriatic arthritis includes having: